 Street scene in Maseru, the capital of Lesotho.
 The mainstay of the economy are these roadside micro businesses, known locally as "tuck shops".
 I like this photograph; wherever I go in this world there always seems to be someone wearing a Manchester United top.
 I also like the cool dude's striking presence against a backdrop of corrugated tin.

-Tsehlanyane is a national park in Lesotho's far north with incredible views of the interlocking Drakensberg-Maloti mountain range and valleys full of boulders, culturally important berg-bamboo and scrub.
+Tsehlanyane is a national park in Lesotho's far north with incredible views of the interlocking Drakensberg-Maloti mountain range and valleys full of boulders and the culturally important berg-bamboo.
 We stayed in a rondavel, a Western take on the traditional African round house, overlooking the valley where mountain peaks were regularly kissed and embraced by passing clouds.
-A seven kilometre hike through the mountains along the wonderfully-named Lets'a Lets'o trail, crossing small streams and some cute little mountain blooms, was an energising way to spend our first morning in what some describe as the 'Rooftop of Africa'.
-At 2080 metres above sea level I found myself short of breath far quicker than I would otherwise have been but brief stops along the route to take photographs of the very photogenic landscape helped to ease the additional strain brought on by the altitude.
-Lesotho's mountains seem to hold the country in a tight embrace.
+A seven kilometre hike through the mountains along the wonderfully-named Lets'a Lets'o trail, crossing small streams and some cute little mountain blooms, was an energising way to spend our first morning in what some describe as the "Rooftop of Africa".
+At 2080 metres above sea level I found myself short of breath far quicker than I would otherwise have been but brief stops along the route to compose shots of the very photogenic landscape helped to ease the additional strain brought on by the altitude.
 The ever-changing weather resulted in ever-changing mountain scenery: romantic pinks and pastels one day, cloudy and stormy the next, sleet and snow the next.

-Our final stop was a visit to a third village and its local witch doctor.
+Our final stop was a visit to a third village and its local witch doctor (please note that I am using this term because it is that used by my guide and other locals).
 The rondavel in which she sat was even smaller, and was cut in half by a flowery-patterned bed sheet.
 What lay behind this makeshift curtain I could only guess, but in front of it, on the mud floor, sat a large woman wearing a red head dress.
-We were both beckoned to sit on a tiny bench where, I reasonably assumed, her 'patients' propped themselves in their hour of need.
+We were both beckoned to sit on a tiny bench where, I reasonably assumed, her patients propped themselves in their hour of need.
 Above her hung a modestly-sized animal skin with a curious assortment of disparate objects, including sticks with feathers, the horns of some unfortunate animal and other items which I could not readily identify.
 After a few awkward glances and broken conversation, our guide stated, "She is a doctor.
 She doesn't throw bones".
 I nodded in agreement not knowing what he meant.
 I still don't.
 After a quick exchange with a few local children outside, who were sat in a barrel full of straw giggling, our experience of real village life in Lesotho was over.
 As a traveller I am acutely aware of what has been termed "slum tourism" where rich camera lenses peer into the squalor of people living a third world existence.
 However, I take great comfort from the money each person described above received as a result of our visit - either in cold, hard notes deposited into their hands by our guide (or in the case of the witch doctor, into her bowl) or through the fee we had paid for the trip which went towards the Maliba Community Development Fund.
 I also sought permission each time I took a photograph of a person.

-Beautiful mountainous Lesotho - the view from our mountain lodge overlooking the valley at 2200m above sea level.
+Beautiful mountainous Lesotho - the view from our mountain lodge overlooking the valley at 2200 metres above sea level.